Micronet-Ltd/smartTabSmartHubSampleAppPublic/README.md

 https://developer.android.com/reference/android/support/v4/content/LocalBroadcastManager.

 The Micronet Hardware Library should not be used until at least 2 seconds after the UsbManager.ACTION_USB_DEVICE_ATTACHED broadcast has been received.
-If it is used too quickly then it can fail to receive information back from the device because the underlying driver needs to get initialized and can take up 2 seconds to initialize after the USB ports are available
+If it is used too quickly then it can fail to receive information back from the device because the underlying driver needs to get initialized and can take up 2 seconds to initialize after the USB ports are available.

 The TTY ports can be used immediately after the UsbManager.ACTION_USB_DEVICE_ATTACHED broadcast is received.
 In this app that broadcast is received and then the CAN bus interface can be opened.